 Horde Mode is another fan favourite mode.
-You’re placed within an arena, an arena which grows in size each time you hit a new ‘stage’ milestone.
+You’re placed within an arena, an arena that grows in size each time you hit a new ‘stage’ milestone.
 You begin with a simple pistol and you must purchase your main weapon next as you aim to stay alive as long as possible – my best was just under an hour (uploaded below).
 The main difference here is you can only use the ammo refill station up to five times before you have to pay 3000 gold to buy five more reloads and the enemies come in bigger numbers the further you get.
 You can also use your money to unlock doors which leads to new secret areas which contain health potions, new gems and even quick access/escape points from the enemies.

 I’ve spent about 10 hours in the main game and about five hours in both of these modes so far and I can see myself returning to them every time I have a bit of spare time.
-I would even go as far as saying that I’ve not had as much fun in any other games horde mode than I have with Strange Brigade for a very long time.
+I would even go as far as saying that I’ve not had as much fun in any other games horde mode as I have with Strange Brigade for a very long time.

 Strange Brigade runs at 1080p on the PS4 and 1440p on the Pro with increased visual effects, longer draw distances and improved Screen Space Reflections.
-I’ve played the game with V-Sync on and off and I prefer having it off, sure, the framerate dips a little when you’re setting everyone on fire and have a tonne of enemies all burning in front of you, but for the most part having V-sync off felt really smooth and super responsive, Turning it on mean a more stable framerate but it feels like it’s capped at 30fps, which really didn’t feel well after going from playing it unlocked for a few hours.
+I’ve played the game with V-Sync on and off and I prefer having it off, sure, the framerate dips a little when you’re setting everyone on fire and have a tonne of enemies all burning in front of you, but for the most part, having V-sync off felt really smooth and super responsive, Turning it on mean a more stable framerate but it feels like it’s capped at 30fps, which really didn’t feel well after going from playing it unlocked for a few hours.
 I would say try them both and pick the best option for yourself.

 Graphically though, the game looks gorgeous – as soon as you’re stood outside in the desert with the bright sun beaming down on you, you really begin to take in the beauty of the game.
 Later on, cutscenes will zoom into the character models of the enemies and show you how detailed and perfectly designed each and every one of them are, plus the overall aesthetic of the game is bloody brilliant.
 Strange Brigade left me with the feeling I had when I played Sniper Elite 4 for the first time – how the hell did they manage to create something that both looks and performs this well on these consoles?!
 If you can’t tell – I can’t falter the graphical design at all.

-Audio wise we do have a few small problems but they are all listed in the info I got with the game which advises they are going to be fixed with a patch.
+Audio-wise we do have a few small problems but they are all listed in the info I got with the game which advises they are going to be fixed with a patch.
 It’s nothing major, just a few sound cues not working under certain situations.
 For the most part, I simply adored the sound design.
 The music is really fitting and a joy to listen too, the sound effects all worked really well, even though the BB gun sounding automatic rifle did get a little annoying, and the voices are simply superb.
 Seriously, the voice actors have done a great job with Strange Brigade, even if some of the accents sounded a bit too much exaggerated and ‘fake’, I loved hearing everything they had to say and I was surprised with how many original lines they had!